Student Wellbeing Services

 You are required to submit applicable evidence, detailed on the application form, to support your application.

-Short term loans from the Access to Learning Fund
+Short term loans from the Lancaster Opportunity and Access Fund

 If you have not received your student loan BACS payment from the Student Loans Company at the start of term, because you have not yet received your finalised financial assessment, you can apply for an emergency loan.
 You will be expected to repay this loan when your first student loan instalment arrives.
 To apply for a loan please contact a Student Adviser, do not fill in the ALF application form.